jackyko1991/vnet-tensorflow/README.md

 "ImageFilenames": ["img.nii.gz"],
 "LabelFilename": "label.nii.gz"
 ```

+The network will automatically select 2D/3D mode by the length of `PatchShape` in `config.json`

 In segmentation tasks, image and label are always in pair, missing either one would terminate the training process.